johnbeve/PHI-696/Project-1/README.md

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```
   (a) ∃x∀y and ∀x∃y

+  ∀x∃y - For all x there exists some y
+  ∃x∀y - There exists an x for all y

   (b) ∃x∀y∃z and ∀x∃y∀z

+  ∃x∀y∃z -
+  ∀x∃y∀z -

   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w
 ```